 - Record any other persons present at the time

-In the event that a Cause for Concern: Disclosure form is not available such as on an outing away from the nursery please write down the above (a-f) on paper until a Disclosure form becomes available.
+In the event that a Cause for Concern disclosure form is not available such as on an outing away from the nursery please write down the above (a-g) on paper until one becomes available.

 The cause for concern sheet should be signed by the person reporting this, the designated Safeguarding Officer and Manager, and kept in a locked confidential file.